sahava/GoogleTagManagerTemplates/tags/Algolia/Search Insights/README.md

 - Override the default cookie duration (default value 6 months)
 - Region value setting from the Init Tag
 - User Token persistance.
 You can define the User Token within the Init tag and it will be persisted to the subsecuent events sent to Algolia Search Insights

+# Changelog
+- 25 June 2019
+-- Fix, Cast Variables to String prior to use split.